phgnam/algo/algoExpert/SystemExpert/SystemsDesignQuestions/DesignACodeDeploymentSystem/README.md

 <details>
 <summary>Question 1</summary>
-**Q: What exactly do we mean by a code-deployment system?
-Are we talking about building, testing, and shipping code?**
+<b>Q: What exactly do we mean by a code-deployment system?
+Are we talking about building, testing, and shipping code?</b>

 A: We want to design a system that takes code, builds it into a binary (an opaque blob of data - the complied code), and deploys the result globally in an efficient and scalable way.
 We dont't need to worry about testing code; let's assume that's already covered.
 </details>